-Visiting Iceland’s picturesque geothermal luxury sea bath is a must for anybody traveling to the area.
-You can now soak in the healing waters of the beautiful spring while taking in the spectacular scenery of the country’s coastline.
+Visiting Iceland’s picturesque geothermal luxury sea bath is a must for anybody traveling there.
+You can now soak in the springs’ healing waters while taking in the spectacular scenery of the country’s coastline.

-It’s almost irrational to think of taking a sea bath on a “cold, snowy day” or “or “icy glaciers” Yet, no matter the temperature outside, many Icelanders enjoy taking a bath in many of the geothermal luxury sea baths in Iceland.
+It’s almost irrational to think of taking a sea bath on a “cold, snowy day” or “or “icy glaciers” Yet, no matter the temperature outside, many Icelanders enjoy taking a bath in any of the geothermal luxury sea baths in Iceland

-Before we get into the article’s main topic—the new Hvammsvik Sea Baths geothermal luxury sea baths in Iceland—here is a quick primer on what makes geothermal luxury sea baths in Iceland so appealing.
+Before we get into the article’s main topic—the new Hvammsvk Sea Baths geothermal luxury sea baths in Iceland—here is a quick primer on what makes geothermal luxury sea baths in Iceland so appealing.

 Use this travel guide to learn about the new stunning geothermal luxury sea bath in Iceland, where natural hot springs have recently been discovered.

 Geothermal energy heats the water in hot springs naturally.
 A hot spring can be identified by its water’s temperature in relation to the surrounding ground.
 It is a hot spring if the water is warmer than normal.
 The average temperature of a hot spring is 38 degrees Celsius (100 degrees Fahrenheit).